bwarfsman/Clean-Data/CodeBook.md

 <Subject> - Integer number from 1 to 30 that represents the person that did the test

-<Activity> - Factor that has the 6 different activities that each subject was doing,
+<Activity> - Factor that has the 6 different activities that each subject was doing:
 1 WALKING
 2 WALKING_UPSTAIRS
 3 WALKING_DOWNSTAIRS